nomadinjax/esapi4cf/README.md

 -
 All ESAPI4CF modules can be extended so you can add your own features or override the default implementations.
 If, for example, you find that you want implement your own password complexity rules, you can extend the Authenticator implementation and override the **verifyPasswordStrength** method with your own.
 Then you simply need to tell ESAPI to use your Authenticator implementation instead of the default.
 You do this in your onApplicationStart right after the ESAPI initialization.
 ```
-application.ESAPI = new org.owasp.esapi.ESAPI("/WEB-INF/esapi-resources/");
+application.ESAPI = new org.owasp.esapi.ESAPI({
-application.ESAPI.setAuthenticator(myAuthenticatorInstance);
+	"ESAPI": {
+		"Authenticator": "CFCpathToMyAuthenticatorInstance",
+	}
+});
 ```

-You will need to extend ESAPI4CF in order to tie the Authenticator and AccessController modules to your database.
-If you want to store the ESAPI4CF logs, you will also have to extend the Logger module.
+You no longer need to extended the Authenitcator or AccessController in order to hook ESAPI into your DB model.
+As of v2 you can now accomplish this without extending by the use the the ESAPIAdaptor.
+The Adaptor simply needs to implement the org.owasp.esapi.Adapter interface.

 Or use the provided ESAPI interfaces to create your own implementation entirely.
 The choice is yours!